iromanovsky/irom.info/_posts/2023-09-29-azure-iac-levels.md

 - **Routine change operations**: while the portal is great for emergencies, it's not the ideal choice for routine or repetitive tasks.
 - **Keeping things in order**

----

-IaC guys hate the Azure Portal too much .
-Actually, it is designed so well that it demonstates truly that to see something once is better than hear it 100 times.
-Portal makes learning azure concepts more accessible to wider audience of people, and helps to remove unecessary complexity when you need to act fast in emergency and while troubleshooting.

-Of course, I fully agree that generic use patter for production should be read only, however don't shoot into your own leg by completely denying write operations thru portal, it may save you when using IaC tools is not possible.

-Good for:
-- edication
-- everyday obseravation in read mode
-- troubleshooting
-- emergency changes

-Bad for:
-- routine change operations

 ### Azure Resource Manager REST API